cmadeleine/linear-programming-ranking/README.md

 $$

 ## Usage
-Because the BTL and Thurstone model have different implementations, they are split into two files here.
+Because the BTL and Thurstone models have different implementations, they are split into two files here.
 To run the linear programming algorithm on a pre-existing matrix P, run ```lp_algorithm(P)```

 To create the synthetic data matrix and then use the algorithm on it, run ```simulate(n, p, L, use_gap, k, gap)``` with the desired parameters.